tbeason/FranklinWebby/_assets/sections/research.md

 <h3 class="text-muted">Working Papers</h3>
 ~~~

+@@font-weight-bold,mb-0 A Labor Share for Consumption-Based Asset Pricing @@
+@@mb-0 _Job Market Paper_ Draft coming soon.@@
+I provide a framework for making any discrete time representative agent consumption-based asset pricing model simultaneously consistent with a number of stylized facts about aggregate labor income growth, labor's share of consumption, and growth rates in stock market dividends.
+The modification is parsimonious in that it adds only 4 parameters which are directly tied to observable features of the labor share.
+Within the framework, the labor share becomes a priced risk factor.
+I showcase a simple consumption-based asset pricing model within the framework and contrast its behavior to the same model with an explicit process for dividend growth.
+In addition to matching the standard macroeconomic moments targeted by most consumption-based asset pricing models, the model reproduces the term structures of growth rate volatility and provides a partial explanation of recent evidence about asymmetric dependence between consumption and dividend growth rates.

 @@font-weight-bold,mb-0 On Sources of Risk Premia in Representative Agent Models @@
 @@mb-0 with [David Schreindorfer](http://www.davidschreindorfer.com/).
 [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3452743) _R&R at the Journal of Political Economy_ @@
 We use options and return data to decompose unconditional risk premia